repeato-qa/ios-connector/README.md

 <img src="/docs/assets/ios-connector-dialog.png" width="50%" />

-**If YES**: Take a look at the line "Trying to connect to ...".
-The connector is trying to connect to that address.
-If that address is wrong, the app will not be able to connect to Repeato.
-If you are running the app on a simulator, the address can default to "localhost", that is fine.
-If you are running the app on a physical device however, the address of your machine, running Repeato, might not be known by the app.
-In that case, you need to start the app via Repeato (either via a "Start app" step, or via the "Start last used app" button).
-Manual app launches most probably will not work.
+**If YES**: The connector seems to be installed correctly, but for some reason Repeato might not be able to connect to it.
+Make sure that your device and Repeato run on the same network.

 **If NO**: You might need to check if the plugin is integrated properly.
 If you are not a developer, you might need to talk to one.
 The plugin is open source, so they might easily find the reason why the dialog is not shown.